wjanczuk/grace-and-co/README.md

-# Grace Shopper Project | Witty Project Title to Come
+# Grace Shopper | Grace & Co.

-_Witty project sub-title to come_
+_Grace Yourself or Your Love with Beautifully Crafted & Elegant Designs by Grace & Co._

-//Project Title// is a mock e-commerce website featuring earrings, created by a team of developers during the [Grace Hopper Program](https://www.gracehopper.com/) at Fullstack Academy.
+**Grace & Co.** is a mock e-commerce website featuring earrings, created by a team of developers during the [Grace Hopper Program](https://www.gracehopper.com/) at Fullstack Academy.

-//Project Title// is deployed on [heroku](https://www.heroku.com/).
+Grace & Co. is deployed on [heroku](https://www.heroku.com/).

 ## Tech Stack